 PURPOSE

-Establishes the policy and expectations for activating and deactivating student accounts and providing access to Clackamas Community College (CCC) systems and databases.
+Establishes the policy and expectations for activating and deactivating student accounts and providing access to Clackamas Community College (CCC) systems and databases (e.g. myclackamas, student email, Library, Moodle).

 SUMMARY

-CCC maintains student accounts for all currently enrolled and active students. accounts for students who are no longer enrolled will be deactivated, after eight consecutive terms of inactivity.
+CCC maintains student accounts for allstudents. andAccounts belonging to students who are no longer enrolled will be deactivated after four consecutive terms of inactivity.

 STANDARD

 Active Accounts: A student account is automatically created for all admitted students.
-This account allows students to register for courses and provides access to CCC systems and databases necessary for students while they are enrolled.
+This account allows students to register for courses and provides access to CCC systems and databases necessary while they are active.

-Inactive Accounts: Student accounts will be deactivated after eight consecutive terms during which a student has not registered for a course.
-Once deactivated, the academic record is maintained, but the former student will not have access to CCC systems and databases.
+Inactive Accounts: Student accounts will be deactivated after four consecutive terms during which a student has not registered for a course.
+Once deactivated, the academic record is maintained in the student information system indefinitely, but the former student will not have access to CCC systems and databases.

-Students with deactivated accounts will still be able to request and receive official CCC transcripts.
+Students with deactivated accounts will still be able to request and receive CCC transcripts from the Registrar’s Office.

+Exceptions to the four terms are referenced in ISP 404P

-Reactivating accounts: Former students can re-apply to CCC in order to reactivate their student record and access student systems and databases.
+Reactivating accounts: Deactivated students need to re-apply to CCC to reactivate their student record and access student systems and databases.
+Reactivated accounts may be assigned a new email address.

 REVIEW HISTORY